bioscinema/DISCO/README.md

 # DISCO
 **DI**agnosis of **S**eparation and **C**orrection of **O**dds-ratio inflation in logistic regression

-> Fast diagnostics for **perfect** and **quasi-complete** separation in binary outcomes, with clear severity scoring, per-subset missing-data handling, and pretty `gt` tables — plus a severity-adaptive univariate Bayesian estimator.
+> Fast diagnostics for **perfect** and **quasi-complete** separation in binary outcomes, with clear severity scoring, per-subset missing-data handling, and pretty `gt` tables — plus severity-adaptive and MEP-regularized Bayesian estimators.

 ---